technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 14 - Access the Real-Time Intelligence Copilot and improve the accuracy.md

 # Access the Real-Time Intelligence Copilot and improve the accuracy

+**Objective** - In this Lab, You will learn about using Real-Time Intelligence Copilot and improve the accuracy

 ## Task 1 - Create KQL Database

 1. On the Fabric Home page. <https://app.fabric.microsoft.com>.
 Login